pascalhuerten/signal-cli-api/README.md

-# Docker image of a rest api for signal-cli
+# A rest api for signal-cli built with deno
 ## Usage

+There is a docker image available here: https://hub.docker.com/r/pascalhuerten/signalcliapi

 ```
 docker run --rm -it  -p 8080:8080/tcp pascalhuerten/signalcliapi:latest